erc-cosmos/cosmodoit/README.md

 * a recording in `.wav` format.

 The files don't need to have the same name before the extension, but it is recommended anyway.

+Computed files will be put in a `tmp` folder at the root of the repository if no custom path is given, or a `tmp` folder at the custom path (this is temporary).

 It is possible to run only a given feature and/or a given piece by using `doit <feature>[:<piece>]` (dependencies will still get computed if needed).
 Either can accept wildcards `*`, e.g. `doit loudness` or `doit loudness:*` to compute loudness for all detected pieces or `doit *:*Mazurka\ 17-4` to compute all features on Mazurka 17-4.